Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces: Introduction

 \section{Introduction}

-The fundamental results on Lyapunov exponents for random dynamical systems on finite dimensional spaces were first obtained in \cite{Oseledets}, which is now called the Oseledets Multiplicative Ergodic Theorem, see also \cite{Arnold,Filip}.
+The fundamental results on Lyapunov exponents for random dynamical systems on finite-dimensional spaces were first obtained in \cite{Oseledets}, which is now called the Oseledets Multiplicative Ergodic Theorem, see also \cite{Arnold, Filip}.
 An extension of this theorem to random dynamical systems on infinite-dimensional Hilbert spaces was established in \cite{Ruelle_1982}.
-After that there have been many attempts to develop the theory of Lyapunov exponents for random dynamical systems on a Banach space.
+After that, there have been many attempts to develop the theory of Lyapunov exponents for random dynamical systems on a Banach space.
 Remarkable results in \cite{LianLu2010,Cecilia,Cecilia15} provided a complete result on multiplicative ergodic theorem of random dynamical systems in infinite-dimensional Banach spaces.

-Since the appearance of the multiplicative ergodic theorem in \cite{Oseledets}, exploring properties of Lyapunov exponents of random dynamical systems has become one of a central task in the theory of random dynamical systems.
-In this task, understanding the stability of Lyapunov exponents under a small perturbation and simplicity of Lyapunov spectrum from a generic point of view have been received a lot of interests.
+Since the appearance of the multiplicative ergodic theorem in \cite{Oseledets}, exploring properties of Lyapunov exponents of random dynamical systems has become one of the central tasks in the theory of random dynamical systems.
+In this task, understanding the stability of Lyapunov exponents under a small perturbation and the simplicity of Lyapunov spectrum from a generic point of view have been received a lot of interests.
 These interests come from the role of Lyapunov spectrum in many branches of the qualitative theory of random dynamical systems, such as invariant manifolds theory \cite{Arnold,LianLu2010,LiLuBates14}, linearization theory \cite{LuZhangZhang_2020,Wanner,Zhao}, normal form theory \cite{LiLu05a,LiLu2016,LiLu2008,LiLu05} and bifurcation theory \cite{Doan18,Crauel1998,Engel2019}.

-In this paper, we study stability of Lyapunov exponents and genericity of Lyapunov spectrum are investigated for linear random dynamical systems equipped with the essential supereum norm ( $L^{\infty}$-topology).
-Concerning some literature of other type of stability of Lyapunov exponents, we refer the readers to \cite{Arbieto,BessaVilarinho} for $L^p$ stability, to \cite{Ledrappier,Bogenschutz,Froyland,Froyland19} for stochastic stability.
+In this paper, the stability of Lyapunov exponents and the genericity of Lyapunov spectrum for linear random dynamical systems equipped with the essential supremum norm ( $L^{\infty}$-topology) are investigated.
+Concerning some literature on other types of stability of Lyapunov exponents, we refer the readers to \cite{Arbieto,BessaVilarinho} for $L^p$ stability, to \cite{Ledrappier,Bogenschutz,Froyland,Froyland19} for stochastic stability.
 A comprehensive survey on the problem of stability of Lyapunov exponent can be found in \cite{Viana2014,Viana2020}.

-\emph{Brief literature on stability of Lyapunov exponent and genericity of Lyapunov spectrum of linear random dynamical systems on finite dimensional spaces}:
+\emph{Brief literature on stability of Lyapunov exponent and genericity of Lyapunov spectrum of linear random dynamical systems on finite-dimensional spaces}: